elbon1/mirte-master-tube_nmpc/README.md

 ![MIRTE Master](mirte_image.png)
 *Figure 1: MIRTE Master robot [1]*

 This repository contains code for modelling and robust trajectory tracking of the MIRTE Master omnidirectional robot.
-Modelling is performed with **SINDYc** (sparse identification of nonlinear dynamics with control), and control uses **tube-based nonlinear model predictive control (NMPC)** with a **discrete linear�quadratic regulator (DLQR)** ancillary law.
+Modelling is performed with **SINDYc** (sparse identification of nonlinear dynamics with control), and control uses **tube-based nonlinear model predictive control (NMPC)** with a **discrete linear-quadratic regulator (DLQR)** ancillary law.

 ---